a-ludi/dentist/README.md

 section points out some important parameters and their effect on the result or performance.

+The default parameters are rather **conservative**, i.e. they focus on correctness of the result while not sacrificing too much sensitivity.

 #### How to Choose DENTIST Parameters